-Choosing the VPN service you're going to use for the year isn't an easy task; there are so many criteria to consider: speed, number of servers, locations of exit points, logging policy, ease of use, and, of course, price.
+Choosing the VPN service you're going to use for a month or a year isn't an easy feat; there are so many criteria to consider: speed, number of servers, locations of exit points, logging policy, ease of use, and, of course price.

 Then I learned about affiliate programs.
 Not that I disprove them, but I think it's silly to do only stellar reviews for the VPN company you're affiliated to.
 A review website's goal isn't to be the annoying salesman always pushing the same products - it's providing buying advice by reviewing and comparing services in an unbiased way-.

 Of course, you'll find on this blog affiliate links, but the twist is: I really don't want to push you to this or that particular VPN because of its higher affiliate payouts.
 If I recommend a VPN service, that's instead because it excelled in speed, ease of use and it efficiently protected my privacy in my extended testing